moov-io/paygate/docs/config.md

     # Try lowering this on "failed to send packet header: EOF" errors.
     [ maxPacketSize: <number> | default = 20480 ]

+  inbound:
+    # How often PayGate should scan Inbound and Return directories for files to process.
+    [ interval: <duration> ]

   fileConfig:
     batchHeader:
       # CompanyIdentification is a required field that is written to the Batch Header